flowersnlyrics/butterfly_ballot/README.md

 Custom PCB <br/>
 TODO: Add schematic here<br/>
 ## Software Needed
+The folling programs need to be installed on the BeagleBone
 ### Installing Video4Linux
 Put instructions for installing Video4Linux on the BeagleBone here
 ### Installing Ethereum